jchristgit/bolt/docs/cogs/modlog.md

 ```

 ### `.modlog events`
-Shows all events known to bolt.
+Shows all events known to Bolt.
 This can be useful in conjunction with the `.modlog explain` command documented below.
 Requires the `ADMINISTRATOR` permission.
 ```js